WeSpeakEnglish/ANTIRTOS/README.md

 ```
 Instances of your class passed to functions must be of constant size.

+One slot is always sacrificed to distinguish "full" queue from "empty".
+So maximum with current design is sizeQ = 255, holding 254 items.

 ### Delayed functions
 Do you need just to delay some function from execution?
 Do not wait any more!
 Initialize: